hlong24399/mario/README.md

 <a name="br2"></a>

-Every position in the grid can be populated with one of the following:

-●

-●

-●

-●

-●

-A coin

-A mushroom

-A Goomba or a Koopa Troopa

-The boss of the level (there must be exactly 1 per level)

-Nothing

-Additionally, every level from 1 to L-1 contains a SINGLE warp pipe somewhere on the grid.

-Note that the final level does not contain a warp pipe.

 **Mario’s Interaction with the Environment**

 Mario will begin at a random location in the first level, with power PL0, and starts interacting with